 Online gambling has long been a matter of discussion in a predominantly Republican Michigan.
 With a Democrat pulling the ropes this term, residents may be in for a surprise regarding the direction legislation will take in the end.

 According to the bill sponsor, Rep. Brandt Iden, Governor Gretchen Whitmer is avoiding direct talks on the issue.
-His latest testimony for Online Poker Report from the National Council of Legislators from Gaming States echoes his attitude:
+His latest testimony for Online Poker Report from the National Council of Legislators from the Gaming States echoes his attitude:

 I’d love to have a direct conversation with her about this.
 She refuses to engage with me directly.
 I’ve been talking to her staff.
 I welcome the opportunity, for the record, to sit down with the governor any time and talk about this issue